 President Robert A. Brown offers a similar response: alumni are ready.
 “The Board of Trustees voted in April 2010 to authorize us to explore the feasibility of a billion-dollar campaign,” says Brown.
 “It has become clear that our alumni and other friends are prepared to support this ambitious effort, so we are moving forward.
 Nothing will be more important for the future of the University than our success.”

-The groundwork for the Campaign for Boston University was put in place shortly after Brown took office in 2005, when he set administrators to work on a strategic plan that would describe their vision for the University.
+And while the Campaign for Boston University gets off to an official start this Saturday at 8 p.m. at Agganis Arena, where the Boston Pops Orchestra and other performers will entertain alumni, students, and guests, the groundwork was put in place shortly after Brown took office seven years ago, when he set administrators to work on a strategic plan that would describe their vision for the University.
 The document that emerged, “Choosing To Be Great,” took stock of the University’s strengths—renowned faculty, an increasingly gifted student body, healthy finances, and its international students and programs.
 It also identified priorities that would enhance and nurture those strengths, with the understanding that realizing those priorities would necessitate changes in the University’s funding strategy.
 At the same time, a disciplined budgeting process—long a BU strength—would be critical.
 “A vision without a budget,” Brown likes to say, “is a hallucination.”

 Because BU does not have the hefty endowment that substantially supports the operating budgets of some peer institutions, the University can count on endowment income for only approximately 4 percent of its operating budget, and on fundraising income for another 5 percent.
 (These figures are half of what many other private universities of comparable quality, scale, and scope depend on.)
 And while “this distinctive business model has helped build a great university”—according to Scott Nichols, senior vice president for development and alumni relations—“it’s high time for philanthropy to play a larger role.”